-But the breadth of choice is a two-edged sword that leads to a wave of tricky questions for first-time buyers.
-Which model should you opt for?
-Wired or wireless?
-ROG or Razer?
-If you’re struggling for answers, fear not, as our trusted – get it – reviewers have scoured the stores and tested every mouse we could find to offer you an in-depth guide to the best currently available.
+If you’re struggling to find a model that’s right for you, fear not; our trusted – get it – reviewers have scoured the stores and tested every mouse we could find to offer you an in-depth guide to the best currently available.

 Make sure to check out our in-depth explainer of the different types of gaming mice below, before scrolling down to see our recommendations.